 Top Tip: In addition, you could enhance the look of the wishing well, by installing 1×3 trims on top of the base.
 Cut the ends of the components at 45º, in order to get a symmetrical look.

 If you really want to build a small wishing well that stands out, you should install a spindle, using our free plans.
-First of all, you need to drill 1/2 holes in both palings and fit the round spindle (you can build it from 1×1 lumber or buy it from a diy store).
+First of all, you need to drill 1/2 holes in both palings and fit the round spindle (you can build it from a 1/2″ dowel – you can find it at any diy store).

 Build a handle from 1×2 lumber and secure it to the spindle with 1 1/4” screws.
 At the other end, install a round washer, made out of 1×3 lumber.
 Use a hole saw drill bit, to make the circular holes.